All posts

 The sequence for most non-resident LLC owners

-Step 2: Obtain the EIN.
+Step 2: Get the EIN.
 File Form SS-4 by fax, phone, or through a formation service.
-This is needed immediately — bank accounts and payment processors require it.
+You need this immediately.
+No EIN means no bank account and no payment processing.

-Step 3: Determine if you need an ITIN.
-If you have US-source income at the individual level, need to claim treaty benefits, or a bank requires it for account opening, apply for the ITIN.
-If your only US connection is the LLC and all income flows through the entity, you may not need one immediately.
+Step 3: Figure out if you need an ITIN.
+Do you have US-source income at the individual level?
+Need treaty benefits?
+Did a bank ask for it during account opening?
+If yes to any of those, apply.
+If your only US connection is the LLC and everything flows through the entity, you probably do not need one yet.

 Step 4: Apply for the ITIN if needed.
 File Form W-7 with the relevant tax return.
-Plan for 7-11 weeks of processing time.
+Budget 7-11 weeks.

 Common mistakes

-Mistake 1: Assuming an EIN replaces an ITIN.
+Assuming an EIN replaces an ITIN.
 The EIN identifies the LLC.
-If you personally have a US tax filing obligation (Form 1040-NR), you need your own taxpayer identification number.
-The LLC's EIN does not substitute.
+If you personally have a US tax filing obligation (Form 1040-NR), you need your own number.
+The LLC's EIN does not count.

-Mistake 3: Applying for an ITIN without a tax return.
-The IRS rejects Form W-7 applications that are not accompanied by a federal tax return (with limited exceptions).
-Applying "just to have one" without an attached Form 1040-NR will be rejected.
+Applying for an ITIN without a tax return.
+The IRS rejects Form W-7 applications that are not attached to a federal tax return (with limited exceptions).
+You cannot apply "just to have one."

 Frequently Asked Questions